-2.3 Curriculum of the Third Year of the Bachelor's Programme
+2.3 Curriculum of the Third Year of the Bachelor's Programme Data Science and Artificial Intelligence

 The first semester of the third year allows you to make your own selection of subjects in the field of artificial intelligence, data science, applied mathematics and computer science, the core areas of the study of Data Science & Artificial Intelligence.
 In each of the periods 1 and 2, you choose 3 out of 6 optional courses.
 The first semester of year 3 has the same structure in the first and the second year; there are two periods of eight weeks and one period of four weeks.
 There is also a project in period 3.3.
 Alternatively, students can choose to study the first semester of the third year at a partner university abroad.
-Please check the Study abroad guide for more info: (link) Other options include following courses at other faculties.
-Check the following link for more info: link
+Please check the Study abroad guide for more info: Going Abroad | DACS Intranet.
+Other options will be uploaded by the student counsellors..